HyperCalmSketch/HyperCalmSketch/README.md

   - `Batch`: Source codes for detecting item batches.
   - `PeriodicBatch`: Source codes for finding top-k periodic batches.
   - `TopK`: Source codes for finding top-k items.
-  - `DMA`: Source codes for Dynamic HyperBF and Bucketized HyperCalm.
+  - `DMA`: Source codes of the Dynamic Memory Adjustment operations of HyperBF and Bucketized HyperCalm
   - `lib`: The hash table, hash function, and some common functions used by many algorithms.
 - `datasets`: Sample datasets extracted from the real-world datasets used in our CPU, Measurement and Redis experiments.
 - `Measurement`: Source codes for finding Delay and Loss.